-- A) Conformity Assessment Items - i.
-Assessment Index of Safety ii.
-Assessment Index of Environmental Preservation iii.
-Others
+A) Conformity Assessment Items

+i.
+Assessment Index of Safety

 Take into consideration and assess the natural environment, namely "Volcano", "Tsunami", "Depression", "Landslide", "Cataract", "Fault (Active Fault)" (ground with no displacement hazard), and confirm that the candidate site has no safety problems with these items.